Select your language

 1. Key messages

-• Although air quality in Belgium is generally improving, a considerable part of the population is still exposed to concentrations exceeding the World Health Organization Air Quality Guidelines (WHO AQGs) for all of the considered pollutants.
+• Although ambient air quality in Belgium is generally improving, a considerable part of the population is still breathing contaminated air.

-• There are important regional differences, where exposure to particulate matter is highest in Flemish Region, while exposure to nitrogen dioxide is highest in the Brussels Capital Region and exposure to ozone is highest in the Walloon Region.
+• There are important regional differences in Belgium, where exposure to particulate matter is highest in the Flemish Region and exposure to nitrogen dioxide is highest in the Brussels-Capital Region.

 2. Particulate matter

-Particulate matter (PM) refers to all of the fine microscopic particles suspended in the air.
-Generally, a distinction is made between PM with a diameter smaller than 10 micrometers (PM10) and with a diameter smaller than 2.5 micrometers (PM2.5).
+Particulate matter (PM) refers to all the fine particles suspended in the air.
+It is not a single chemical substance but a mixture of many different components and is usually referred to by its size.
+Generally, a distinction is made between PM with a diameter smaller than 10 micrometres (PM10) and with a diameter smaller than 2.5 micrometres (PM2.5).
 As PM2.5 only contains the smaller particles of PM, its composition and health effects are different compared to PM10.

 Household heating is the most important direct source of fine particulate matter